-Barbara Alexander is a welfare benefits adviser and trainer with over 20 years' experience.
-She currently works for the welfare rights team of a large county council and as a freelance trainer and adviser for a number of organisations including Refuge, Shelter and Gingerbread.
+Barbara Alexander is a welfare rights adviser and freelance trainer currently working for the welfare rights team of a large county council.
+She has delivered welfare rights advice, representation and training for over 20 years with a number of organisations including CA, Refuge, Shelter and Gingerbread.

 Barbara Donegan is a welfare rights worker at CPAG in Scotland and an author of the Welfare Benefits and Tax Credits Handbook.

 Moira Escreet is a welfare rights worker at CPAG in Scotland, working on the Disabled Children and Families project.
 She worked in frontline advice services from 1993 until 2021, mostly in social housing, so has first hand experience of many benefit changes over that time.

 Alison Gillies is a welfare rights worker at CPAG in Scotland.
 She is author of CPAG’s Children’s Handbook Scotland.
 She has worked in welfare rights since 1985.